drewsonne/aws-autodiscovery-templater/README.md

       --stdout \                                 # Print result to stdout --filter-empty                             # Don't include null/missing values (eg. not all machines have public IPs

+## Filtering instances
+More importantly, you can filter instances based on their tags.
+This filter is a json objectstructured in the same manner as described in [boto3.ec2.describe_instances()](http://boto3.readthedocs.org/en/latest/reference/services/ec2.html#EC2.Client.describe_instances).

+    $ aws-autodiscovery-templater \
+      --template-path /path/to/config.yaml \
+      --profile my-aws-profile \
+      --stdout \
+      --filter-empty
+      --filters '[{"Name":"tag-value","Values":"Product"},{"Name":"tag-key","Values":"MyApplications"}]'

 Inline help: